Components of Motherboard and Their Functions

 Peripheral Component Interconnect Express (PCIe) is a high-speed serial bus interface that we use to add various expansion cards to a motherboard of the computer system.
 It is available on new computer motherboards.
 This slot is designed to replace AGP and PCI slots, but most computer motherboards have still PCI aw well as AGP slots.

 A PCIe slot establishes a direct and faster connection between the motherboard and peripherals, resulting in improved data transfer rates and reduced latency compared to their predecessors.
-We can use these slots to install graphics cards, network adapters, storage expansion, sound cards, video capture cards, etc.
+We can use these slots to install:

-It basically tells the CPU processor how to interact with the rest of the hardware components of the computer.
-BIOS memory chip is activated as soon as the computer is powered on.
-When we turn on our computer, the BIOS chip executes a series of firmware instructions stored in its memory.
+Modern computer systems typically use UEFI (Unified Extensible Firmware Interface) instead of the traditional BIOS.
+The UEFI/BIOS basically tells the CPU processor how to interact with the rest of the hardware components of the computer.
+UEFI memory chip is activated as soon as the computer is powered on.
+When we turn on our computer, the BIOS/UEFI chip executes a series of firmware instructions stored in its memory.

 CMOS Chip